 These consolidated financial statements have been prepared under the going concern basis, which assumes the realisation of assets and settlement of liabilities in the course of ordinary economic activity.
 Renewals of the Group's assets, and the future activities of the Group, are significantly influenced by the current and future economic environment in Ukraine.
+The Board of Directors and Management are closely monitoring the tvents in the current operating environment of the Group described in note 40.
 The consolidated financial statements do not comprise any adjustments in case of the Group's inability to continue as a going concern.